New York—April 15, 2013

 Hospital for Special Surgery (HSS), the nation’s top hospital for orthopedics, will host the seventh annual Current Concepts in Sports Medicine, educational symposium to discuss how to identify, prevent and treat articular cartilage and hip/pelvis injuries, as well as injuries common to the throwing and multisport athlete.

-The two-day symposium co-directed by Frank Cordasco, M.D., sports medicine orthopedic surgeon; and John Cavanaugh, P.T., M.Ed., ATC, SCS, features the expertise of HSS’s Sports Medicine and Shoulder Service and Rehabilitation and Performance staff.
+The two-day symposium co-directed by Frank Cordasco, M.D., sports medicine orthopedic surgeon; and John Cavanaugh, P.T., M.Ed., ATC, SCS, features the expertise of HSS’s Sports Medicine Service and Rehabilitation and Performance staff.
 It is specifically designed for physician assistants, physical therapists, physical therapist assistants, athletic trainers, coaches, nurse practitioners and other healthcare professionals to learn how to properly manage sports-related medical issues and hear about the latest treatment advances from HSS experts.

-Physicians and physical therapists from Hospital for Special Surgery have the distinction of being the team physicians and athletic trainers for 17 professional and college teams, and the Sports Medicine and Shoulder Service has trained more than 100 of the sports medicine leaders in institutions all over the world.
+Physicians and physical therapists from Hospital for Special Surgery have the distinction of being the team physicians and athletic trainers for 17 professional and college teams, and the Sports Medicine Service has trained more than 100 of the sports medicine leaders in institutions all over the world.

 “HSS continues to grow and advance medicine with pioneering surgical treatment techniques,” said Dr. Cordasco.
 “Our staff is uniquely positioned to share information with local, regional and national audiences on how we’re developing and restoring mobility to world-class athletes and returning them to play in top performance shape.”